ElTabaco/mr-do-player/mr-do-snapserver/README.md

 Run a [Snapcast](https://github.com/badaix/snapcast) server with [Spotify support](https://github.com/librespot-org/librespot) as a Docker container.

-Free for everyone to bring your modifikations with a branch to all who like to use and improve.
+Free to everyone bring your changes with a branch to all like to improve.

 _Note: You need a Spotify premium account._